xavierchia/xavierchia.github.io/help.md

 ---
 layout: page
-title: Get Help
+title: Clarity as a Service
 permalink: /help/
 image: /images/default.png

 ---

-I've decided to offer micro consulting services for a limited time.
+I've recently started helping people by offering feedback, advice, and sometimes really just an outsider's perspective.

-Here's what I can help you with:
+Here are a few things I can help you with:

 * Business ideas: Struggling to decide what idea to pursue?
 Looking for feedback on a specific idea?
 Unsure if you should sell a project?
 * Newsletter growth: Struggling to grow your newsletter?
 Looking for better ways to monetize it?
 Need some brutally honest audit of your recent emails?